 Molecular mechanisms underlying the contractile activities are analyzed in 3D engineered tissues.
 The bottom of multi-well plates for 3D engineered tissues is sealed with an optically clear plastic (negligible auto fluorescence).
 They are ideal for high-throughput optical instrument such as automated microscopes and plate readers.

 To capture rapid intracellular biochemical events occurring between cardiac beats, high-throughput ultra-rapid optical devices, such as CLARIOstar (BMG labtech) and FDSS/uCell (Hamamatsu), are applied to measure changes in action potential duration and calcium transients.
 In collaboration with those device providers, we also will support in-house operations of those instruments with IVS 3D engineered tissues at customer sites.

 Using Positional Scanning and Scaffold Ranking libraries, IVS and Torrey Pines Institutes for Molecular Studies (TPIMS) identified a treatment lead that potentially can treat cardiac fibrosis.
-Through high content phenotypic analysis of a 42-scaffold scaffold ranking library (each scaffold sample contains mixtures of compounds), one of the scaffolds relieved fibrotic phenotype in a 3D disease tissue model that reconstitutes cardiac fibrosis in vitro.
+Through high content phenotypic analysis of a 42-scaffold scaffold ranking library (each scaffold sample contains mixtures of compounds), one of te scaffolds relieved fibrotic phenotype in a 3D disease tissue model that reconstitutes cardiac fibrosis in vitro.

-For the TPIMS project, a multi-probe Palpator™ was used to increase throughputs for mechanical measurements of engineered tissues.
+For the TPIMS project, multi-probe PalpatorTM was used to increase throughputs for mechanical measurements of engineered tissues.